 It can be incredibly challenging for Lymies to verbalize the intensity of the chronic fatigue they live with each day to their loved ones.
 The problem stems from the fact that the people listening to them tend to confuse chronic fatigue with normal tiredness.
-However, as anyone suffering with chronic fatigue knows, there is a huge difference between the tiredness people feel after a long week of work and the debilitating fatigue an individual who suffers from chronic Lyme disease experiences on a daily basis.
+However, as anyone suffering from chronic fatigue knows, there is a vast difference between the tiredness people feel after a long week of work and the debilitating fatigue an individual who suffers from chronic Lyme disease experiences daily.

 One of the most important characteristics of normal tiredness is that it can be alleviated by simply getting some rest.
-Dr. Karin Olsen, a Canadian researcher studying fatigue, explains that individuals who are simply tired still have a fair bit of energy, but may be a little more forgetful than usual.
-Dr. Olsen continues to say that they may also feel gradual heaviness or slightly weaker than normal, but again, this can easily be alleviated with rest, a little caffeine, or even a quick exercise.
+Dr. Karin Olsen, a Canadian researcher studying fatigue, explains that individuals who are simply tired still have a fair bit of energy, but maybe a little more forgetful than usual.
+Dr. Olsen continues to say that they may also feel gradual heaviness or slightly weaker than normal.
+Still, again, this can easily be alleviated with rest, a little caffeine, or even a quick exercise.

 Fatigue, on the other hand, is much more intense.
 Individuals who suffer from any sort of continued fatigue struggle with intense difficulty managing their concentration and anxiety.
 These people will also see a gradual, yet significant, decrease in their stamina along with increased sensitivity to light and sleeplessness.
 As a result, they often slowly withdraw from social events and family time as their fatigue grows stronger.

 The individuals suffering from chronic fatigue wake up feeling shackled to their beds because of how fatigued their bodies feel.
 Sometimes just picking their head up from the pillow or reaching for their phone can be a task.
-Some say that it used to be a great day for them if they even had the energy to put their makeup on.
+Some say that it used to be an excellent day for them if they even had the energy to put their makeup on.

 So, what do you do if your adrenals aren’t functioning as they should, causing your nervous system to go so haywire that you suffer from daily, chronic fatigue?

-At the end of the day, fatigue can be debilitating when your body is completely drained from ineffectively fighting off diseases and infections which are a result of conditions such as chronic Lyme disease, mold toxicity, and industrial toxicity.
-While many doctors fail to effectively fix the underlying issues, Dr. Sponaugle looks at the whole picture to create a comprehensive treatment protocol, built on a patient-by-patient basis.
+At the end of the day, fatigue can be debilitating when your body is completely drained from ineffectively fighting off diseases and infections, which are a result of conditions such as chronic Lyme disease, mold toxicity, and industrial toxicity.
+While many doctors fail to fix the underlying issues effectively, Dr. Sponaugle looks at the whole picture to create a comprehensive treatment protocol, built on a patient-by-patient basis.
 Sponaugle Wellness can use their expertise in this unique area of medicine to help patients finally regain the energy that’s been so evasive for years.
-It is one of Dr. Sponaugle’s many missions, to make it so that tasks like putting on your makeup, or having a meal with your family, won’t take a whole day’s energy anymore.
+It is one of Dr. Sponaugle’s many missions, to make it so that tasks like putting on your makeup or having a meal with your family, won’t take a whole day’s energy anymore.